 Road trip!
 At the head of Resurrection Bay, Seward makes the perfect weekend road trip from Anchorage.
 If you're from the Pacific Northwest area, you can hop on a flight Friday morning and get up to Seward by dinner time.
-It's a chance to get out on the water, to get away from the city and to welcome spring in the natural world.
+It's a chance to get out on the water, to get away from the city and to celebrate the end of summer and the arrival of fall.
 Plus, there's great food, lively nightlife and friendly people.

 Here's our ultimate 3-day itinerary: